 Many patients are afraid of thyroid medication.
 People either feel that the commercial products, such as Synthroid and Cytomel are evil simply because they are pharmaceutical; or they are fundamentally opposed to prescriptions at all and feel that the thyroid gland will heal on its own if the rest of the body is renewed into homeostasis.

-I have seen very rarely, a person with primary hypothyroidism able to stop their medication for brief periods of time.
+We have seen very rarely, a person with primary hypothyroidism able to stop their medication for brief periods of time.
 Typically, when the patient goes through stress, then the thyroid needs to be supported with medications.

 People are also afraid to take thyroid medication as they feel by using it, their own thyroid function will stop all together.
 This is only true if a patient takes very high doses of thyroid medication for long periods of time.
 In the person who has Hashimotos hypothyroidism, the immune system is attacking the thyroid gland and it already is not producing T4 or T3 as well if at all.